porrasm/macro-framework/README.md

 ### 3 Create a macro

-This command will open Notepad when
+This command will open Notepad when the 'left control' and 'n' are pressed in order.

 ```C#
 using MacroFramework.Commands;